Gardening Terms Used In Phoenix Tropicals

 Hibiscus with chlorosis Chlorosis

-Chlorosis is a symptom of a plant being iron deficient.
-The plants leaves become more yellow than normal, with the veins on the leaves being the last part to turn yellow.
+Chlorosis is a symptom of a plant being nutrient deficient, and therefore unable to produce adequate amounts of chlorophyll.
+The photo on the right shows a plant which has chlorosis caused by iron deficiency.
+The plants newest leaves become more yellow than normal, with the veins on the leaves being the last part to turn yellow.
 A plants inability to take up iron is usually the result of one of two causes.
 1) Soil is deficient in iron.
 2) Chemistry of the soil prohibits the uptake of iron.
 Many plants cannot properly absorb iron from the soil when it is too alkaline for them or if the soil is too wet.
 Severe chlorosis can kill a plant.

 Root Rot